Coordinator: Donatella Della Porta

 Stefano Marmi, SNS

 Political Science and Sociology

 Academic Year 2017-2018

 The PhD course in Political Science and Sociology of the Scuola Normale Superiore builds upon a methodologically pluralist approach and a multidisciplinary nature, combining structured teaching with close supervision activities by a dedicated faculty.
 The duration of the programme and its grants is four years.
-The PhD program is offered by a consortium of SNS and the University of Bologna.

 The main research areas which have been singled out are organized around the following topics.